 In summary, private foundations can serve an important role for families that want to deepen their philanthropic efforts.
 We have helped many families in the Sarasota community achieve their charitable goals and make a meaningful contribution to our community through the creation of private foundations.
 Because of the added work and extensive oversight they require, as well as other options you may want to consider, it is imperative that you seek legal counsel prior to forming a private foundation for you and your family.

 Sue is a trusts and estates attorney who focuses on helping families develop personalized, tax-efficient wealth transfer plans using current estate planning methodologies.
 She also handles estate administrations and has extensive experience establishing and working with private family foundations.
 She earned her LLM in Taxation from the University of Florida and her JD from Stetson.

-This article originally appeared in the C-Suite edition of the firm's Requisite publication.
+This article originally appeared in The Private Foundation Edition of the firm's Requisite publication.